Handling Freedom of Information Requests

 Introduction

-As per the ICO guidance, the clerk will identify whether the PC holds the requested data, and if it does not, the applicant will be notified accordingly.
-If information is held and is not subject to any exemption, it will typically be provided within 20 working days unless a fee is payable or further clarification is required.
+As per the ICO guidance, including Section 41 relating to ‘Information provided in confidence’[2], the clerk will identify whether the PC holds the requested data, and if it does and is not subject to any exemption, information will typically be provided within 20 working days unless a fee is payable or further clarification is required.
+If the PC does not hold the requested data, the applicant will be notified accordingly.

 Where information cannot be provided, a refusal notice will be issued explaining which exemption applies and advising of any right to appeal, if applicable.